-The Samsung UBD-M9500 isn't the most fully-featured Ultra HD Blu-ray player on the market - it lacks in the high-end audio stakes - but it's one of the nicest to use because Samsung has been paying a lot of attention to its user interface over the past few years.
-This new model is leaps and bounds ahead of the older K8500, especially if you want to take advantage of the smart apps that are included, like Netflix and Amazon Video.
+The Samsung UBD-M9500 isn't the most fully-featured Ultra HD Blu-ray player on the market - it lacks in the high-end audio stakes - but it's one of the nicest to use because Samsung paid a lot of attention to its user interface over the past few years.
+This model is leaps and bounds ahead of the older K8500, especially if you want to take advantage of the smart apps that are included, like Netflix and Amazon Video.

 It offers excellent performance on the video front, but is a little quirky on the design, with a curved body, so it probably won't match anything else you have in your AV setup.
 You probably won't ever get Dolby Vision support from Samsung, but you are getting a player that gives you a lot for the money, then the M9500 is worthy of your attention.
 If you're completely happy with your streaming services already then you might want to look elsewhere, perhaps to the K8500 player instead.

 Read the full review: Samsung UBD-M9500 review

 2. Panasonic DMP-UB700 Ultra HD Blu-ray player